anayanapalli/anayanapalli.github.io/_posts/2026-01-08-how-to-spot-power-in-any-system.md

 title: "How to Spot Power in Any System?"
 ---

-> The real power players in any system are the people trusted to make the most expensive decisions that cannot be easily undone.
+> Power players in any system are the people trusted to make the most expensive decisions that cannot be easily undone.

 <p class="lead">
   <span class="first-letter">V</span>isibility, charisma, and confidence look like power.
 They can be side effects of power, but they are not power itself.